broom-lang/broom/design/layout.md

 One of

 * Ptr at offset, size 8 bytes, raw pointer
-* Poly at offset, size 8 bytes, NaN-tagged
+* Poly at offset, size 8 bytes, tagged value
 * Scalar at offset, of size

 ## Heap Objects